GStreamer/gstreamer/markdown/design/stream-selection.md

 #### multi-program MPEG-TS

-Assuming the case of a mpeg-ts stream which contains multiple programs.
+Assuming the case of a MPEG-TS stream which contains multiple programs.
 There would be three "levels" of collection:
    1) The collection of programs presents in the stream